christophevg/restful-mongo/docs/whats-in-the-box.md

 api.expose(MyData)
 ```

-You get a `MyData` MongoDB collection, `/MyDatas` and `/MyData` RESTful endpoints, to which you can issue POST, GET, PATCH and DELETE methods.
+You get a `MyData` MongoDB collection, a `/MyData` RESTful endpoint, to which you can issue POST, GET, PATCH and DELETE methods to create, retrieve, update or delete documents.

 ## The Goodies